How to Spend a Perfect 4 Days in Iceland Itinerary

 Day 1 of 4 Days in Iceland: The Blue Lagoon and Iceland Tour

 With 4 days in your itinerary, The Blue Lagoon is easily a must-do Iceland attraction!
 I mean did you even visit Iceland without seeing the turquoise water of this geothermal feature?

 The best time to visit the Blue lagoon is upon arrival or departure since it is right next to the international airport (not to be confused with the Blue Lagoon Spa in Reykjavik)!

 So depending on your flight, this might be on your last day instead.

 Because the Blue Lagoon is one of Iceland’s most popular things to do, you should book your ticket in advance if you want to visit.

-The tickets were around $100 USD each for the basic package, which I believe was more than enough.
+The tickets now range depending on how many tickets are available for each time slot.
+I found they are ranging between $50 – $100 USD each for the basic (comfort) package, which I believe was more than enough.
 It included your towel, a free silica mask, and a free drink.

 So, is the Blue Lagoon worth all the hype?
 I think so!
 It was pouring rain and extremely windy the day we went so we weren’t expecting much.